Royal Caribbean Drink Vouchers vs Celebrity Elite Happy Hour: Which is the better cruise perk?

 Dale Joley thinks it's about sharing drinks with others that's the root cause, "That’s not a problem but a solution.
 Too many people sharing drinks.
 I don’t have a problem with that."

-How to get free drinks on a cruise
+How to get free drinks on a Royal Caribbean cruise

 In:

-With cocktails on a Royal Caribbean cruise costing $14 and beers as much as $7.99, enjoying a few drinks every day on your cruise can get expensive.
+The regular price of cocktails on a cruise is as much as $14 and beers go for about $7.99 each, so having a few drinks every day can get expensive.

 Royal Caribbean includes some drinks with your cruise fare, but soft drinks, cocktails, beer, and mocktails all cost extra.
 Each beverage you order that isn't included comes with an automatic 18% gratuity on top of the base cost.